Sony Direct PS5 restock confirmed for today — time and how to get yours

 The PS5 Digital console lacks a 4K UHD Blu-ray disc drive.
 As a result, it's slightly thinner than its counterpart.
 It also sells for $399 ($100 less) and includes a PS5 DualSense controller.

-News of this upcoming Sony Direct restock original came from a Reddit thread, with several users confirming that they received an invitation over the weekend.
+News of this upcoming Sony Direct restock once again came via a thread on Reddit.
+Several users have confirmed that emails are starting to flitter through now.
 If you've previously registered for an invite, we strongly suggest you search your email inbox, as you may have been selected.
 Don't forget to look in your junk mail folder as well.

 If you find yourself without an invitation, make sure you bookmark our PS5 restock hub.
 We've seen a flood of drops already this year, and there will be plenty more in the coming weeks.
 Our comprehensive guide will ensure you never miss a drop and offers all the tips you need to checkout successfully.